What is VOD? Definition and Examples

 CDN Delivery

-Connecting to a cloud content delivery network helps speed media playback on your VOD streaming platform.
+Connecting to a cloud content delivery network helps speed up media playback on your VOD streaming platform.
 It also boosts the number of channels your system can broadcast.
-Test and ensure your streaming infrastructure is safe while housed on the cloud.

 Video Security

-Excellent security systems must be in place to guard against assaults or illegal leaks.
-They also ensure users can watch their content without difficulties.
 Video security covers digital rights management (DRM) unique to the platform, HTTP Live Streaming (HLS) encryption, and single sign-on (SSO).
-These functions let you prioritize security and prevent viruses and hackers.
+These functions let you prioritize security, and prevent viruses and hackers.

 Monetization with VOD Services

-Subscription-based video on demand (SVOD) can be a profitable approach to generate a consistent income from your platform.
+Subscription-based video-on-demand can be a profitable approach to generate a consistent income from your platform.
 It’s a viable business opportunity if you have desirable content for ready-to-pay customers.

-SVOD allows you to provide several access choices (or subscription tiers) at varying prices.
+SVOD allows you to provide several subscription tiers at varying prices.
 You can present VOD streaming content to a wider audience if you offer different options.
-For example, a basic plan may provide access to half your catalog, while a premium subscription lets users watch everything on your platform.
+For example, a basic plan may provide access to half of your catalog, while a premium subscription lets users watch everything on your platform.

-The ad-sponsored video on demand (AVOD) model is another profitable approach for your streaming platform.
-AVOD differs from SVOD and TVOD in that it solely generates income from advertisements—not from users paying to view your content.
+The ad-sponsored video-on-demand model is another profitable approach for your streaming platform.
+AVOD solely generates income from advertisements, not from users paying to view content.
 Visitors to your site pay nothing at all.
 These kinds of websites usually attract large numbers of users because they’re free.

 Challenges in VOD Streaming